andreidimaano/Calcifer/src/database/README.md

 >**I'm so sorry but that would be confidential information.**

 For Calcifer's database, I used <a href="https://www.mongodb.com/">MongoDB</a> because 1. there's a nice free tier and 2.
 Google Firestore only works well when you're hosting on Google Firebase 💢😠💢.
 I've found that <a href=https://mongoosejs.com/>Mongoose</a> is a great library for working with MongoDB in node.
 Overall, the CRUD operations are pretty simple in MongoDB.
 The documentation for Mongoose is great.
-I had a few bumps here and there while working with the callbacks(which totally was not working for me) but I was able to get it to work.

 <h1>Users</h1>
 <p><a href="https://github.com/andreidimaano/Calcifer/blob/database/src/database/models/User.ts">Users</a> is a collection of users.
 Each Guild has it's own database populated with its Users.
 It is made purely for statistics.
 Click this <a href="https://github.com/andreidimaano/Calcifer/blob/database/src/database/resolvers/GuildResolver.ts">link</a> to look at the Guild database functions (explained below).</p>